mikejlong60/lens-workshop/README.md

   1. Not Complete
     1. Prism
     1. Folds
-    1. Case Study -  Once you have figured out how to fold over your traversal in tFilterOutTheTweet
+    1. Case Study - Add more meat around folds once you have figured out how to fold over your traversal in tFilterOutTheTweet